alisattarzadeh46/Skin-Disease-Classifier/README.md

 ---

 ## 🧬 Diseases Covered
-This project supports classification of multiple skin conditions, including:
+The model can recognize more than **30 skin disease categories**, including:
 - Acne
 - Eczema
 - Psoriasis